 The data abstract is public.

-Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, United Kingdom, United States.
+Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Korea, Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Completed in June 2000